SAP-archive/teched2021-ANA261/exercises/ex1/README.md

 ### Step 1

-Open the tenant url provided in the requirements section and log in, using one of the studentXX logins and the password, also from the requirements section.
+Open the tenant url provided in the [requirements section](https://github.com/SAP-samples/teched2021-ANA261#requirements) of the introduction and log in, using one of the studentXX logins and the password, also from the requirements section.
 Alternatively, you can log into your own tenant.

 ![][image-1]
 ### Step 2